zju3dv/4K4D/readme.md

 ## Examples

-In the following sections, we'll show examples on how to run ***EasyVolcap*** on a small multi-view video dataset with several of our implemented algorithms, including Instant-NGP+T, 3DGS+T and ENeRFi (ENeRF Improved).
+In the following sections, we'll show examples of how to run ***EasyVolcap*** on a small multi-view video dataset with several of our implemented algorithms, including Instant-NGP+T, 3DGS+T, and ENeRFi (ENeRF Improved).
-In the documentation [`static.md`](docs/misc/static.md), we also provide a complete example on how to prepare the dataset using COLMAP and run the above mentioned three models using ***EasyVolcap***.
+In the documentation [`static.md`](docs/misc/static.md), we also provide a complete example of how to prepare the dataset using COLMAP and run the above-mentioned three models using ***EasyVolcap***.

 The example dataset for this section can be downloaded from [this Google Drive link](https://drive.google.com/file/d/1XxeO7TnAPvDugnxguEF5Jp89ERS9CAia/view?usp=sharing).
 After downloading the example dataset, place the unzipped files inside `data/enerf_outdoor` such that you can see files like:
 - `data/enerf_outdoor/actor1_4_subseq/images`
 - `data/enerf_outdoor/actor1_4_subseq/intri.yml`
 - `data/enerf_outdoor/actor1_4_subseq/extri.yml`

-This dataset is a small subset of the [ENeRF-Outdoor](https://github.com/zju3dv/ENeRF/blob/master/docs/enerf_outdoor.md) datset released by our team.
+This dataset is a small subset of the [ENeRF-Outdoor](https://github.com/zju3dv/ENeRF/blob/master/docs/enerf_outdoor.md) dataset released by our team.
 For downloading the full dataset, please follow the guide in the [link]((https://github.com/zju3dv/ENeRF/blob/master/docs/enerf_outdoor.md)).

 ### Dataset Structure